 25. The Cabinet of Dr. Caligari (1920)

 The mysterious plot of this movie centers on Dr. Caligari and Cesare, a somnambulist who's being used to commit murders.
-Spoilers, of course, but the movie is almost 100 years old, so you've had plenty of opportunities to see it.
+Spoilers, of course, but this classic horror movie is almost 100 years old, so you've had plenty of opportunities to see it.
 We still highly recommend it.

-So how many of the highest-rated horror films have you seen?
-If you're interested in the genre at all and have only seen 10 or fewer, it's time to start watching.
+So, how many of the highest-rated horror films have you seen?
+If you're interested in the horror genre at all and have only seen 10 or fewer, it's time to start watching.
 It might be cool to watch all of these in chronological order and try to point out the influences these movies have had on others.
-If you do watch any or see any, let us know which are your favorites.
-If you're looking to get in the Halloween spirit, need some costume inspiration, or just want to chill with some friends and get scared, this list will have something that's to your liking.
+If you do watch any of these highly-rated horror films or see any, let us know which are your favorites.
+If you're looking to get in the Halloween spirit, need some horror costume inspiration, or just want to chill with some friends and get scared, this list of top scary movies will have something that's to your liking.